TrellixVulnTeam/swahilipython_SCMU/Doc/library/trace.rst

 The :mod:`trace` module allows you to trace program execution, generate annotated statement coverage listings, print caller/callee relationships and list functions executed during a program run.
-It can be used in another program or from the command line.
+It can be used in another program or kutoka the command line.

 .. seealso::